The Sony Xperia Z3 may be Sony's current flagship handset, but that doesn't mean the dust has settled on the Sony Xperia Z2.

 The introduction of the Xperia Z3 meant a price reduction for the Z2 making it even more appealing for some.
 Sony also added to the older phone by packing it with an update that included Hi-Res audio, a new battery saving mode and even the ability to play your PS4 remotely (cunningly called Remote Play).

-With an Android 5.0 Lollipop update due to land any day now it's a real win for the lower cash.
+Now that Android 5.0 Lollipop has landed, this phone is a real win for the lower cash.

 The Sony Xperia Z2 is pretty much on par with its direct rivals despite the arrival of the Xperia Z3.
 Although it's slightly cheaper than some now, so if you're looking for a way to choose between them pricing could be a factor that'll help you make up your mind.

 You'd be hard pushed to tell the Z1 and the Z2 apart, as they look almost identical with the same metal and glass design providing a sturdy and premium, if not a little industrial, finish.